s2hon/employee-manager/README.md

     npm install

 ## Usage
-in terminal
+Open app.js and update your mysql password.
+Afterwards, in the terminal initate the employee tracker with the following code:

     node app.js
-to initiate employee tracker.

 ![employee tracker](screenshot.gif)